Neha Seth — Updated On August 1st, 2022

 Summary

-The Hamming distance tells the number of positions in which the two strings are different.
+The Hamming distance tells the number of positions where the two strings differ.
 Normalized Hamming distance is the ratio of the Hamming distance to the length of the string.
 A lower value of Normalized Hamming distance suggests the two strings are more similar.

-The Levenshtein distance can be computed to find the distance between the two strings and also find the number of edits.
-It can be found using the surrounding values in a matrix form and also be used for strings with different lengths.
+The Levenshtein distance can be computed to find the distance between the two strings and the number of edits.
+It can be found using the surrounding values in a matrix form and can also be used for strings with different lengths.
 To summarize:

 1. Firstly, mark the number of words from 1 to the length of the string.
 The number 0 is the null string reflecting the number of edits required to convert the word to the null string.

-2. When the last letter of both the strings are the same: then we take the
+2. When the last letter of both the strings is the same, then we take the

 minimum of (the diagonal value, first corresponding element +1, second corresponding element + 1)